 Myotherapy is a form of manual therapy involving the assessment, treatment and management of neuromusculoskeletal pain and associated conditions that result from poor posture, improper biomechanics or injury.
 It involves an extensive physical evaluation and an integrated therapeutic approach in the treatment of affected muscles, joints, connective tissues and nerves.
 Treatment methods include sports and remedial massage, myofascial release, trigger point therapy, spinal and peripheral joint mobilisations, dry needling, cupping therapy, sports/ postural taping and exercise therapy.
 Myotherapists work with holistic, long term goals in mind and provide rehabilitation plans for clients to help prevent reccurence.

-Anessa and Natalie are our resident Myotherapists.
-Please note that if you are looking to claim under Myotherapy then you will need to book in with Anessa or Natalie.
+Natalie is our resident Myotherapists.
+Please note that if you are looking to claim under Myotherapy then you will need to book in with Natalie.
 All other practitioners are claimed under Remedial Massage.

 Cupping uses specially designed cups that are placed on trigger points or pressure points in the body.
 The cups provide negative pressure, meaning that they suck the tissue (muscle, fascia, skin, fat) up into the cup.
 This draws blood flow in and actually lifts the tissue, taking pressure off it.
 This is one of the things that makes cupping so unique.
 It is the only technique that uses this pressure to lift the tissue rather than compressing it, like most other soft tissue massage techniques.
 Generally the cups can either be just left on the trigger point or they can be moved around allowing a good stretch and massage to the muscles and fascia.
 One thing you may have seen from cupping is the big round bruises left behind after treatment.
 This is all very normal and is a sign that blood flow has entered the area as well as inflammation that will help with the healing process.
 This usually subsides over a week or so and is totally painless.